nus-cs2103-AY2223S1/tp/docs/_ug/commands/GeneralCommands.md

 **Format**: `reset`

-> Clears all items and tags in FoodRem.
+> Clears all items and tags in FoodRem

 **Example Input:**